kineticadb/kinetica-jupyterlab/README.md

 license_key = {your key}
 ```

-*note: If the key is invalid then the container startup will fail.*
+*Note: If the key is invalid then the container startup will fail.*

 ## Starting the Container